ericelliott/rtype/README.md

 User, Record, Avatar, Cart
 ```

-An interface spells out the structure of the object:
+An interface can spell out the structure of the object:

 ```js
 interface User {